 Cable Cross overs

-With any and all exercises, for any and all muscle groups, angle and form is everything.
+With any and all exercises, for any and all muscle groups, angle and form are everything.
 If you change the angle of a movement even slightly, you change the muscle fibers that are being affected by that particular movement.
 All of the cable cross overs effectiveness is clearly on the particular angle that is used.
-Using a high to low angle will place more of the emphasis on the lower chest and ironically using a low to high angle will work/stress the upper chest.
-Step forward of the parallel pulleys that should be approximately head level, your arms should resemble the shape of the letter "T".
-Elbows remaining slightly bent, bring your arms in and down to the front of your hips.
+Using a high to low angle will place more emphasis on the lower chest, and, ironically, using a low to high angle will work/stress the upper chest.
+Step forward of the parallel pulleys that should be approximately head level, your arms should resemble the shape of the letter "T." Elbows remaining slightly bent, bring your arms in and down to the front of your hips.
 Move hands back to starting position slowly for the benefits of a negative rep. This isolation movement is more for molding/definition rather than a builder.
 So using super heavy weights isn't really necessary.

-Many of the exercises for your pectorals are compound movements and will integrates other muscle groups, especially your shoulders and triceps.
-Anytime you are pushing with your arms, the triceps are involved and when your pulling, the biceps are at work.
-So you need to consider that when planning your workouts to avoid over training of any particular muscle groups.
-Recovery is also a big part of growing and development, so if your goal is having a big, muscular chest, make sure your getting adequate rest for optimum growth.
+Many of the exercises for your pectorals are compound movements and will integrate other muscle groups, especially your shoulders and triceps.
+Anytime you are pushing with your arms, the triceps are involved, and when you're pulling, the biceps are at work.
+So you need to consider that when planning your workouts to avoid over-training any particular muscle groups.
+Recovery is also a big part of growing and development, so if your goal is to have a big, muscular chest, make sure you're getting adequate rest for optimum growth.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.